 Dried fruits is another possibility.
 Dried cherries, figs, apricots and cranberries are great for the occasion.

 • WATER – Yep, that’s right.
 Flat or sparkling water is essential to the process, especially if you’re tasting various types of wines.
 Just like food, water will also cleanse your taste buds and get them ready to savor the next wine.

 So let’s recap: Friends, wine, glasses, food and water.
 Well that just about covers it.
 Once again, wine tasting is a great opportunity to bring people together and have a good time.
 It is fun and educational at the same time.
 Not only do you learn about specific wines, you may also learn insightful stories about the wineries that made the wine.
 New and historical information about featured wineries is always a good addition to any wine-tasting experience.

 Drink wines from lightest to fullest.
 If you’re trying various types of wines, go from bubbly, to whites, to rosés, then reds and dessert wines.

 For a traditional tasting, the standard pour is about 2 ounces of wine.
 Therefore, you can get about 12 glasses per bottle of wine.

 Now remember, wine tasting and drinking are two separate activities.
 When tasting, you try to put your tastes into words which takes practice.
 Being able to describe taste can be complicated and confusing.
 Different people come up with different ways of processing and verbalizing those sensory feelings.
-In the end, what really matters is that everyone is sharing their appreciation for wine using their own creative way, and regardless of the “lingo”.
+In the end, what really matters is that everyone is sharing their appreciation for wine using their own creative way check out home inspection in san diego, and regardless of the “lingo”.
 It’s all about enjoying the moment.
 Have fun at your wine-tasting party, and be sure to let me know when and where!